Make Fun Of Life!

 Ghosts are said to have a sense of humor and to love to hear humans laugh.

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Laughter and Laughing” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Laughter And Laughing Gathered By David Hugh Beaumont.

 Rachelle: What is cold, see-through, and says, ‘Boo?’